metabase/metabase/docs/developers-guide/e2e-tests.md

 ## Running Cypress tests against EE version of Metabase

-Make sure you have a valid enterprise token prior to running Cypress.
-We have a special `describe` block called `describeEE` that will conditionally skip or run tests based on the existence of two environment variables (`MB_EDITION` and `MB_PREMIUM_EMBEDDING_TOKEN`).
+Prior to running Cypress, make sure you have a valid enterprise token.
+We have a special `describe` block called `describeEE` that will conditionally skip or run tests based on the existence of two environment variables:

+- `MB_EDITION`
+- `MB_PREMIUM_EMBEDDING_TOKEN`

 ```
 MB_EDITION=ee MB_PREMIUM_EMBEDDING_TOKEN=xxxxxx yarn test-cypress-open